Home

 Fish oil, folic acid, inositol

 Searching for the optimal bipolar diet?
-Sometimes it seems like nobody wants to take their meds, and everybody is searching for a natural alternative.
+Sometimes it seems like nobody wants to take their medication, and everybody is searching for a natural alternative.

 However, unfortunately there is a lot of Internet snake oil and unreliable information out there.